PM Modi pays tributes to former president Kalam | Politics

 - India

-Prime Minister Narendra Modi on Saturday paid tributes to former president A P J Abdul Kalam on his birth anniversary.
+Prime Minister Narendra Modi on Saturday paid tributes to former president A P J Abdul Kalam on his birth anniversary, and recalled his ''brilliance, humility and passion towards India's progress''.

 ''He is greatly admired for his contribution to our nation as a scientist and as a President who struck a chord with every section of society,'' Modi tweeted on Kalam's 91st birth anniversary.